vippsas/vipps-partner-api/vipps-partner-api.md

     API->>+Partner: A list of the merchant's MSNs connected to the partner
 ```

-The current version of the Partner API only returns a list of MSNs
-connected to the partner making the API request, but we *may* extend this later.
+The Partner API only returns a list of the MSNs that are connected to the partner making the request.

 The response (see
 [`GET:/merchants/{orgno}`](https://developer.vippsmobilepay.com/api/partner#tag/Merchants/operation/getMerchant)